SSWConsulting/SSW.Rules.Content/rules/port-forwarding/rule.md

 redirects:
  - do-you-use-dev-tunnels-to-test-local-builds
 ---
-In the old days, you had to deploy your entire application to staging so you could share it with other members of your team.
+In the old days, you had to deploy your entire application to a staging environment just so you could share it with other members of your team.
 That process was a huge hassle and made it much harder to get feedback quickly.

 Luckily, port forwarding is the silver...errr...golden bullet that solves this issue.
 Port forwarding helps by exposing a locally running application over the internet for testing or other purposes.